 The Genetics Society of America - Abstract Licensing Agreement

-to be assembled and owned by GSA (together, "Collective Works") in any form or medium now existing or hereafter created throughout the
+In consideration of the Genetic Society of America's (GSA's) acceptance of the abstract, the presenting author grants GSA a nonexclusive, perpetual, worldwide license to copy, reproduce and publish the abstract in the online Abstract PDF and/or other compilations or collective works to be assembled and owned by GSA (together, "Collective Works") in any form or medium now existing or hereafter created throughout the world.

-The presenting author understands and agrees that GSA shall own all rights, including copyright, in and to the Collective Works including the
+The presenting author understands and agrees that GSA shall own all rights, including copyright, in and to the Collective Works including the right to:

 distribute, reproduce, license, display, perform, lend, lease, or transfer rights to the Collective Works to third parties,